 So, just like picking your niche in business, it’s the same concept with your philosophy.
 So, you have to have a strong specific philosophy and also you have to have a niche and a clear target audience.
-That’s what I teach and if you’re gonna work with me, that will be what we do.
-That’s a prerequisite to work with me because I don’t want to work with people who don’t want to niche down.

-Jess: I had a friend who was, and still kind of is, a personal trainer.
-She did not ant to, like you were saying, take a stance.
+I had a friend who was, and still kind of is, a personal trainer.
+She did not want to take a stance.
 I’d be like, “Just” … I was trying to help her with her Instagram.
 I was like, “Just do a here’s a better granola bar than this one.
 Just do two side-by-side.
 You don’t have to throw the other one, to completely call it garbage.
 You can say, ‘If you have a choice, this one’s better because XYZ.'”
 She didn’t want to do that because everyone out there is saying that these are bad.
 She was very much about moderation in everything.
 Like, “I’m not gonna make you drink kale shakes.
 If you want one, sure, but this is not extreme dieting.
 This is not extreme workout.
 Healthy lifestyle changes long term,” that kind of thing.
 I was like, “Okay.
 That’s fine.
 You can still have that message and still produce helpful content, but you are so broad and general and didn’t want to” … and like you said, wasn’t solving any problems, but also wasn’t taking a stance on anything.
 So, it was very hard to get clear on what are you about.

-Libby: So, you want to draft a clear understanding of your ideal client.
 You want to do market research and then test, test, test.
 You want to go out there.
 You want to experiment.
 You want to create content.
 You want to evaluate it.
 Then you want to go back out on that drawing board and make sure that you’re being clear and specific by holding yourself accountable and you can measure your sales, or if you’re not selling yet, you can measure your engagement etc. So, there’s a lot of different benchmarks you can use beyond numbers to see how effective are you with hitting your ideal client and being effective with your niche.

 I think the other thing that people don’t realize when it comes to niching down is it makes you more memorable as a dietitian.